 - If blisters develop, call your pediatrician.

 Have questions about frostbite?
-Contact the Family Resource Center at St. Louis Children's Hospital.
+Contact the Center for Families Resource Library at St. Louis Children's Hospital.